manzoorqirat-boop/TanaBanaApp/README.md

   layout is only automatic-mirroring-plus-hope until someone actually looks at a screen in Urdu on a phone.
 See "Urdu / RTL support" above for exactly what's unverified.
+- **The whole Brevo OTP loop, against a real database and a real Brevo account.** Verified so far: backend syntax, module resolution, and mobile type-checking — none of which touches an actual database or actually sends an email.
+See "Brevo OTP" above for the specific end-to-end checks worth running (expiry, the 5-attempt lockout, activation → auto-login, forgot-password → sign-in) once `BREVO_API_KEY` and a database are both real.